 She now works behind the scenes.
 She helps, guides and inspires artists in their career.
 She became a coach and she learned more about the voice and the performance aspect.
 She also opened a business with her husband.

 Like other artists, she also struggled with feeling like giving up daily.
 The pop world is too competitive and you have to mold into certain standards like how you need to look or how your song needs to sound like.
 She eventually realized that she does not need to follow that.
 She became more free and it opened more doors for her.
 One instance when she was 16 or 17 is seeing Lady Gaga with all the crowd going crazy over her.
 That night she was really bummed out and she had to ask herself why she was doing this.
 That was the beginning of a reality shock for Laura and she realized that she didn’t have to put too much pressure on herself and that she was doing music because she loved it.

 It’s not true that there is only one way to create.
-What our business represents is that we want to show artists that there are a lot of things you can do to promote your music.
+What their business represents is that they want to show artists that there are a lot of things you can do to promote your music and creating music industry change.
 Laura’s favorite thing about what she does is showing artists that they do not have to give up their music and that there are many other opportunities for them.
 Music is a gift and you don’t need to covet it.
 Show everyone that light.
 Share your gift in whatever capacity you can.

 As a woman, entrepreneur and a mom.

 Laura had difficulty getting pregnant, and right when she was about to give up, she got pregnant.
 Her son reminds her everyday that she loves singing.
 It’s important that a child sees his parents still holds their identity and doing things that they love.
 When you have a fulfilled parent, you have a happy child.
 You sometimes feel guilty about feeling that you do not have enough time for your family but you cannot really give up your passion for what you do.
 It depends on your values and to each his own.
 You don’t need to hide your old music because each of us is ever evolving.
 Laura is releasing a new album about healing soon.